ARM-software/psa-api/doc/crypto/api/keys/management.rst

         The library requires initializing by a call to `psa_crypto_init()`.

     This function allows applications to register existing key material that has been provisioned outside the |API|, such as during manufacturing or by a secure element.
+    It can also be used to create a key identifier for keys that are deterministically derived from a secret within the implementation.
     After registering the key, the application has a volatile key identifier that can be used in cryptographic operations permitted by its usage flags and algorithm policy.

     The key material is identified by its location, specified in the provided attributes ``lifetime`` value, and the ``label`` parameter.
     The format of the label is specific to the implementation and storage location.
-    Typically, the label is used as a location-specific name or identifier for the key material.
+    Typically, the label is used as a location-specific identifier for the key material, or can provide input for deriving the key material from an internal secret.

     This function can only be used to create a volatile key.
     That is, a key with a lifetime persistence level of `PSA_KEY_PERSISTENCE_VOLATILE`.